From the brink of bankruptcy to digital transformation: the impressive story of Les Coops de l’info

 Marc: Internally, I’d say it was breaking our habits.
 Most members of our organization learned their trade in a context where our main product was a daily printed newspaper.
 Deadlines, and creative and editorial processes (in short, our entire work organization) revolved around the industrial and logistical imperatives of printing and delivering a printed newspaper.

 Embracing digital storytelling modes where we have to consider that our readers are not a homogeneous block, but rather a tangle of communities made up of audiences with needs and habits as varied as they are numerous, is not so simple.
-Even if everyone shows good will, and understands that it's up to us to adapt to , habits quickly take over when the pressure mounts.
+Even if everyone shows good will, and understands that it’s up to us to adapt to user needs, habits quickly take over when the pressure mounts.

 Kim: Marc describes it very well!
 The change in people’s work habits hasn’t always been effortless.
 It’s totally normal and human!
 We all work very hard together to support the teams, train them, and use their formidable expertise to shape it in a changing context.
 The aim is to be agile, test and innovate.